Skip Maine state header navigation

 Sesquicentennial for Schools Project

 The program is free and is tailored 100% for your school.
-Mr. Cheever is able to plan a presentation to fit any grade-level (5-12) and group size.
-Additionally, he is able to incorporate any specific issues your class has been studying.
+The presentation can be planned to suit any grade-level (5-12) and group size.
+Additionally, any specific topic your class has been studying may be incorporated into the presentation.

 The Maine State Archives holds the most extensive collection of Civil War documents in the nation, including photographs of thousands of Maine soldiers, muster rolls, battlefield reports, official papers, and correspondence on everything from education to health care, welfare to warfare, business to politics, and gossip to government administration.